Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Maintaining Safety Under Uncertainty

-The vehicle $\vehicle_k$ that is closest to the ego vehicle $\vehicle_0$ on the current route can be designated as the leader vehicle.
-We define the worst-case scenario to be when $\vehicle_k$ initiates full braking immediately after $\vehicle_0$ processes the environment information.
-In this worst-case scenario, safety is maintained by ensuring that the difference in the stop positions $\Delta {\positionFrenetLon}_\text{stop}$ of both vehicles is less than the standstill distance $\positionFrenetLon_\text{min}$.
+A crucial safety requirement for the ego vehicle $\object_{\mkern 1mu 0}$ is to maintain a safe following distance from the vehicle directly ahead, $\object_k$.
+We define the worst-case scenario as the instance when $\object_k$ initiates full braking immediately after $\object_{\mkern 1mu 0}$ processes environment information.
+In this scenario, safety is maintained by ensuring that the difference in the stop positions between the two vehicles, $\Delta {\positionFrenetLon}_\text{stop}$, is less than the required standstill distance, $\positionFrenetLon_{\text{min}}$.
 The difference in stop positions can be approximated as